ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of a `SeekHead Element`.

 The `Info Element` contains vital information for identifying the whole `Segment`.
-This includes the title for the `Segment`, a randomly generated unique identifier so that the file can be identified around the world, and if it is part of a series of `Segments`, the unique identifier(s) of any linked `Segments`.
+This includes the title for the `Segment`, a randomly generated unique identifier, and the unique identifier(s) of any linked `Segment Elements`.

 ```
 +-------------------------+